gbrigens/messangerapp/README.md

 - Assumption is you have docker installed on your machine where you would like to run this image.
 - Run `docker pull gbrigens/messangerapp:latest` to get the image to your local set up.
-- Run the image `docker run gbrigens/messangerapp`
+- Run `docker image ts` to get the image to your local set up.
-- open a new terminal to run the application.
+- Run the image `docker run -d -p 3001:3001/tcp <imageid>`
 - In the new terminal type `docker images` to show a list of images you have in your docker.
-- Run this new command to execute the run operation ` docker exec -it [id of the messangerapp] sh`.
+- Run this new command to execute the run operation `docker exec -it <imageid> sh`.
 - Lastly, run `npm start`.
-- A list of URL will be shown to access the application.
+- A list of URL will be shown to access the application on the browser.